phsym/jArgParse/README.md

 **jArgParse** is a command line argument parser for Java 8.
 It's currently a work in progress

-## How to build
-Checkout the project, then in a terminal, go to the project directory and invoke the Ant builder with

-> ant

-Build result is a **jArgParse.jar** file <br>
-Of course Java 8 is required to build and run the library

 ## How To Use :

 ```java